SUI-Components/sui/packages/sui-bundler/README.md

 ## OnlyHash

-In windows system filenames with `~` could produces errors.
-To avoid that you can use the flag `onlyHash` in your configurarion to go form names like `Home.123.js` to `123.js`.
-And that sould solve the issue.
+In windows system filenames with `~` could produce errors.
+To avoid that you can use the flag `onlyHash` in your configuration to go form names like `Home.123.js` to `123.js`.
+And that should solve the issue.

 ## Offline